-Navigating the Paris Metro – Buying Tickets
+Navigate the Paris Metro – How to Buy Tickets

 It can be stressful to find your way in an unfamiliar city, but add to it being a foreign city with a language you may not speak, and things can feel overwhelming pretty fast.
 Getting from Point A to Point B has been what’s caused hiccups in our own prior travels, as well as a couple arguments I can remember stemming from one person being hangry combined with feeling at a loss of how to get to our destination because we didn’t understand the metro options.
 Here we will help you navigate the Paris metro and buy tickets.

 Fast forward a few years, and we finally feel we’ve got a good grasp on public transportation, even when we travel to other new cities because Paris has presented us with a great foundation.
 We will be continuing a series of navigating Paris to give you our best tips and practices.
 We’ll include lessons we’ve learned the hard way in hopes that you won’t make the same mistakes and can worry about one less thing during your trip.